Moving Failure Upstream for SWIFT Validation at Airwallex

 “Can I pay suppliers in this country?”

-Reframing the challenge: SWIFT as a product problem
+Reframing the Challenge: SWIFT as a Product Problem

 The guiding principle became: